sciencebox/kuboxed/README.md

 Additional FSTs can be created using the procedure with an increasing <fst_number> as parameter.
 Adding FSTs to the EOS cluster allows to scale out the storage demands by attaching more and more volumes to the mass end storage service.

-The yaml file for FSTs also specifies a Kubernetes service, resulting in the ability to reach the FST server, e.g., at `eos-fst1.boxed.svc.cluster.local`.
+The yaml file for FSTs specifies a headless Kubernetes service, resulting in the ability to reach the FST server, e.g., at `eos-fst1.boxed.svc.cluster.local`.
+The EOS-FST*N* container will run on a node labeled with `nodeApp=eos-fst*N*`.
 The container folder `/mnt/fst_userdata` must be stored on persistent media -- It stores user data.